Natural Laxative Foods: Compare with drug store laxatives!

 Another research article suggests that drinking coffee stimulates a motor response in the distal colon (9).

-Laxative effects of Sprouting Broccoli
+Laxative Effects of Sprouting Broccoli

 Here is an interesting study on bowel habits with sprouting broccoli in humans.
 The study says daily intake of broccoli sprouts helps to normalize bowel movements.
 It concludes that 20 grams of broccoli every day significantly improves defecation.
 There are no side effects experienced.
 (12, 13)

 So what sprouting broccoli has got in it?
-It has got many nutrients and is highly rich in dietary fiber.
+It has many nutrients and is highly rich in dietary fiber.

 The sulforaphane (SFN) content of the broccoli sprout is 255 milligrams in 100 grams.

-Does Watermelon help Constipation?
+Does Watermelon help with Constipation?

-According to studies watermelon gives you relief from constipation, gas, and bloating.
+According to studies, watermelon gives you relief from constipation, gas, and bloating.
 That is the reason why we have included watermelon in the natural laxative foods list (16).

 Watermelon is very tasty.
 So, what can stop you from eating watermelon?
-Enjoy eating watermelon and enjoy health benefits.
+Enjoy eating watermelon and enjoy its health benefits.

 This great fruit has 92% water content and has electrolytes, dietary fiber, and vitamins A, C, and B6.